 Dr Di Ciaccio has a strong interest in research and is an active member of the Lymphoma and Transplantation/Cell Therapies working parties of the Australasian Leukaemia and Lymphoma Group.
-He is a member of a number of professional organisations, including the Haematology Association of Australia and New Zealand, the Australasian Lymphoma Alliance, the American Society of Hematology and the American Society of Clinical Oncology.
+He is a member of a number of professional organisations, including the Haematology Society of Australia and New Zealand, the Australasian Lymphoma Alliance, the American Society of Hematology and the American Society of Clinical Oncology.

 The chief focus of Dr Di Ciaccio’s research has been in the area of high-grade lymphomas, including:

 - The utilisation of bone marrow transplantation in lymphoma

 - The care of lymphoma diagnosed in women who are pregnant

 - He was the lead author of a recent national Australasian specialist consensus statement on the optimal management of patients with lymphoma, chronic lymphocytic leukaemia and myeloma during the coronavirus pandemic